kwozyman/rhcos-edge-demo/README.md

-RHCOS for Edge Image Builder demo
+RHEL for Edge Image Builder demo
 ====

-Red Hat Enterprise Linux CoreOS (RHCOS) represents the next generation of single-purpose container operating system technology by providing the quality standards of Red Hat Enterprise Linux (RHEL) with automated, remote upgrade features.
-In other words, RHCOS is a immutable operating system from Red Hat, developed as an Openshift component.
+[Red Hat Enterprise Linux (RHEL) for Edge](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux/edge-computing) puts a consistent layer on inconsistent edge environments, enabling you to confidently scale edge workloads with reliable updates and intelligent rollbacks.
+Like [RHCOS](https://docs.openshift.com/container-platform/4.11/architecture/architecture-rhcos.html), it is based on [ostree](https://github.com/ostreedev/ostree) which provides easy (and small in size) updates, rollbacks and background staging of upgrades.

+Using Image Builder, IT teams can quickly create, deploy, and easily maintain custom edge-optimized OS images over the life of the system.
+Image Builder is provided by Red Hat Enterprise Linux and contains everything needed to run edge workloads in specific places.
+These images can be customized for unique edge workloads, helping keep edge deployments consistent, scalable, more secure, and compliant.

-Next, we will see how you customize the installation (and installed) image.
+In this demo, we will see how we can customize the installation (and installed) image in order to provide wifi functionality to the deployed system.

 Requirements (host preparation)
 ---